-Teaching the skills of recognising, identifying and classifying minerals in thin sections is normally an activity that happens in lab classes using polarising microscopes and hand specimens, and in an ideal world this remains the primary teaching method.
+Teaching the skills of recognising, identifying and classifying minerals in thin sections typically happens in lab classes using polarising microscopes and hand specimens, and in an ideal world this remains the primary teaching method.

 The teaching collections currently in the United Kingdom Virtual Microscope for Earth Sciences that you can use as the basis for mineralogy and petrology teaching are: